mmistakes/minimal-mistakes/_posts/2018-04-27-clojure-is-the-devil.md

 generic as the function can support many types and therefore the argument names must be generic by definition.
 This tends to lead to argument names such as `x` or `xs` [[When x, y and z are great variable names](http://blog.ploeh.dk/2015/08/17/when-x-y-and-z-are-great-variable-names/)].
-However, functions higher up the call stack, that are the point of composition of many of these generic functions probably need more specific function names and argument names.
+However, functions higher up the call stack, that are the point of composition of many of these generic functions, probably need more specific function names and argument names.

 ## 'Pair' down your code ##